ScazLab/hrc-active-learning/README.txt

 	- how to decide whether query -> update to 'default' model or update to user-specific model.
 Would be interesting to have this depend on the query
 	- if it works, add noise
 	- spend time working with Baxter

+	Trial 3/14/18
+	demo4.py
+	- Query = "What should I do now".
+Each user model votes on a set of supportive actions (all-or-none).
+	- Too much querying for INIT_USERS  = 3 and supportive actions being mapped to (timestep, set_of_observations)